Valentine’s Day Strategy for FODMAPers

 - Filled Chocolate Bonbons: If someone gives you a beautiful box of filled chocolates, tread carefully as it is hard to know what they are made of.
 Sometimes you can figure out which ones are simply chocolate and nuts or chocolate and coconut, and those would be okay.

 - Rich Dishes: If you go out to celebrate with a fancy meal, all the typical high FODMAP warnings apply, however this holiday also seems to bring out the fat use.
 Dishes with a lot of cream or cheese can be very heavy and while not high FODMAP per se in small portions, many of us with IBS also react to high-fat content dishes.
 Choose wisely.

 - Asparagus: Speaking of aphrodisiacs, asparagus are considered stimulating as well so they tend to show up on Valentine’s Day menus.
 But they are a no-no for FODMAPers due to their fructose content.

 - Cocktails: While many hard alcohols are low FODMAP, rum is high FODMAP.
 It finds its way into many mixed drinks, so if you are starting your celebrating with a mixed drink, steer clear of any with rum.
 Also, other than a small amount of orange or cranberry juice, you have to be careful of potentially high FODMAP juices, like mango.

 - Honey: This golden, liquid sweetener shows up on many aphrodisiac lists as it has been used for centuries to increase sexual desire.
-Unfortunately, it is high FODMAP (fructose) and should be avoided.
-But you know we have plenty of sweet ideas for you here!
+Unfortunately, it is high FODMAP (fructose) and should be avoided in large quantities.
+You CAN have 1 teaspoon, though and besides, you know we have plenty of sweet ideas for you here!